-BEING a BMC/BL product of the Sixties and Seventies, the Maxi benefits from the joys of parts sharing, and although the platform was unique to the car, there are plenty of components shared with the better-selling Allegro.
+BEING a BMC/BL product of the Sixties and Seventies, the Maxi benefits from the joys of parts sharing and, although the platform was unique to the car, there are plenty of components shared with the better-selling Allegro.
 In terms of reliability, the Maxi seems to have a better record than the Allegro and Princess – although how much of that is down to a simple case of buyer perception is another matter.

 The Maxi’s body is extremely strong, but it is not immune to rust.
 Corrosion to front wings and doors is not structural but can be extremely unsightly.
 The front end of the sills is a known weak area – as are the rear suspension mounts, so pay close attention to these areas.
 Right hand side rear door – these always rot first, and no-one knows why.
-They are interchangeable with the BMC 1800 and Austin 3-litre, although we suspect finding a Maxi door is the easier than it s bigger brothers.
+They are interchangeable with the BMC 1800 and Austin 3-litre, although we suspect finding a Maxi door is easier than its bigger brothers.

-Hard to find parts: Windscreens, window winder mechanisms, front bumpers, and exhausts (on later cars) are hard to find – so check all these areas carefully.
+Hard to find parts: windscreens, window winder mechanisms, front bumpers, and exhausts (on later cars) are hard to find – so check all these areas carefully.

-Front subframes rot between the top and bottom suspension arms – and as these rot from the inside, it’s not easily spotted.
+Front subframes rot between the top and bottom suspension arms – and, as these rot from the inside, it’s not easily spotted.
 Replacement of the subframe is a time-consuming job.
 On all cars, also listen out for clicking CV joints.

 These run forever as long as they’ve had oil and filters, so check for plenty of evidence – at least every 5000 miles for piece of mind.